terrabakky/documentation-api/Checks.md

 - `page[number]`: Indicates the page number, defaults to 0
 - `filter`: Optional parameter including services, regions, categories, statuses, ruleIds, riskLevel, suppressed, and tags.

+###### There is a 10k limit to the maximum number of overall results that can be returned.
+Paging will not work for higher than this limit.
+To fetch larger numbers, segment your requests using account and region filtering.
+On larger accounts, filter requests per account, per region, per service.

 ##### Filtering
 The `filter` query parameter is reserved to be used as the basis for filtering.